SandroLinux/sandrolinux-net/README.md

 # My-Website
-This is the source code for my website sandrolinux.com and it licensed under the GPL
+This is the source code for my website sandrolinux.com and it is licensed under the GPL